 - Recognise the customer’s location, then allow your system to set a workflow to allocate stock from a list of prioritised stores within the region

 - Alert store staff live at the POS that they need to fulfil the orders as they come in

-- Ensure that inventory is continuously and automatically replenished to stores to meet both online and walk-in demand
+- Ensure that inventory is continuously and automatically replenished in stores to meet both online and walk-in demand

-- Enable your store employees to arrange shipping with couriers in a streamlined, automated way (such as The Retail Express and Shippit integration)
+- Enable your store employees to arrange shipping with couriers in a streamlined, automated way (for an excellent example, check out our Retail Express and Shippit integration)

-A competitive advantage for Bricks & Clicks retailers
+The competitive advantage bricks & clicks retailers need

 eCommerce sales remain strong in Australia and New Zealand even after physical store doors have reopened after Covid.
 After discovering online shopping, consumers have declared that they like it.
 But they also like in-store shopping, too.
 And that’s why it’s imperative to switch to an omnichannel retail strategy so you can cater to shoppers wherever they are.